-Icon Description
+lcon Description

 Virtual machine

+Failed virtual machine (appears in a saveset for stopped job)

 Configuration file

 NVRAM file

-~ Virtual machine disk file
+a Virtual machine disk file

-- A Disk extent information file
+- Disk extent information file

 !i Log file

 Catalog file

 Starting a virtual machine

 After a virtual machine is restored, it is in powered off state.
 You must start it manually.
 When you start the virtual machine, the operating system might prompt to perform an error recovery or record the reason for the unclean shutdown.
 In most cases, you can ignore this message and select the normal boot option.